Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 <img align="center" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/master/img/theo.png" width=450>

-For the first ~10000 iterations, the algorithm kept exploring deeper, until it started to select stopping features and enventually explored at lower depth until it finally converged to depth = 3.
+For the first ~10000 iterations, the algorithm kept exploring deeper, but then started to select stopping features and enventually explored at lower depth until it finally converged to depth = 3.
 One can not that each time the algorithm explored at depth higher than 3, the reward significantly decreased.

 ### Feature selection on benchmark dataset